Sleek modern reception desk at night bathed in ethereal blue-white digital glow , staffed by intelligence, not a person, always ready to answer

-An AI receptionist for a small service business is a voice-based software system that answers inbound phone calls, captures caller information, qualifies the nature of the inquiry, and routes or responds based on predefined rules — without requiring a human to be present.
+An AI receptionist for a small service business is a voice-based software system that answers inbound phone calls, captures caller information, qualifies the nature of the inquiry, and routes or responds based on configurable rules , without requiring a human to be present.

 It is not a phone menu ("Press 1 for sales, Press 2 for support").
 It is not a chatbot.
-It is a system that can hold a real, context-aware phone conversation: asking clarifying questions, capturing addresses and contact details, identifying urgency levels, and confirming next steps with the caller.
+It holds a real, context-aware phone conversation.
+It can ask clarifying questions, capture addresses, identify urgency levels, and confirm next steps with the caller.

 The clearest way to understand it is to understand what it replaces: the voicemail box and the callback chain.